NicolasCifuentesB/Celula_Microfrontend/fe-react-footer/README.md

 <!-- Runnig tests -->
 ## Running tests
-- `npm test`.
+- `npm run test`.
 This command runs the tests.
+- `npm run watch-tests`.
+This command runs the tests in order to watch its results.
 - `npm run coverage`.
 This command runs the tests and creates a coverage folder with the coverage report.

 <!-- Build application -->